 Most of Hawke’s Bay’s pest plants are common to the rest of New Zealand, but Horseshoe Lake and a nearby farm dam in Pātangata, Central Hawke’s Bay, are home to a more unusual species.
-They are the only known sites in the country to host the South American yellow water lily (Nuphar lutea).
+They are the only sites in the country known to host the South American yellow water lily (Nuphar lutea).
 As this photograph shows, the plant can choke slow-moving waterways if left unchecked.
-It is very difficult to get rid of, so, since this photograph was taken, the lake’s lily population has been reduced and managed rather than eradicated.
+It is very difficult to get rid of.
+Since this photograph was taken, the lake’s lily population has been reduced and managed, but not eradicated.

 Using this item